kiboschool/tk-future-proof-with-python/src/future-proof-with-python.md

 You are joining a global learning community dedicated to helping you learn and thrive in computer science.

 <aside>
-  📺 Watch this welcome video from your instructor, Mo.
+  📺 Watch this welcome video from your instructor, Stanley.
 </aside>